sharenowTech/AnyMaps/README.md

 * Does not depend on any map provider - you can even use it without Google Maps.
 * Map provider can be changed at runtime.
-* Extendible - new providers can be added without changing the existing code.
+* Easy to extend.
+New providers can be added without changing the existing code.
 * Map providers supported out of the box: Google Maps, OpenStreet maps, Baidu maps.

 ### Add it to your project